mitschabaude/chrode/README.md

 _Run JavaScript in Chrome, from the command line._

-DISCLAIMER: This is far from production-ready, it's a quick one-off that I thought would be useful for me, so I made a package out of it.
+DISCLAIMER: This is far from production-ready, it's a quick one-off that is useful for me, so I made a package out of it.

 ```sh
 npm i chrode # install locally
 npm i -g chrode # install globally
 ```

+This uses `esbuild` to quickly bundle your code before executing in Chrome with puppeteer.
+Some nice benefits:

+* Resolving ESM / require imports from `node_modules` just works
+* Automatically handles TypeScript and JSX
+* Can be used in re-executing watch mode like `nodemon`

 ## CLI